Interdependency stress-tests & cutting green house gas emission

-Early 2019, our company pointed out the need to detect virus in wastewater.
-In 2020, the scientific community hasn’t contested that the pandemic could have been avoided thanks to our warnings.
+Early 2019, our company officially pointed out the need to detect virus (e.g. SARS, meningitis, ebola, poliomyelitis) in wastewater.
+In 2020, scientists agreed that the SARS Covid-19 global pandemic could have been avoided thanks to our warnings.

 EXAMPLE OF INTERDEPENDENCY STRESS-TEST FOR AGRI-COMMODITIES:

-In that case, pressure on water overuse for textiles and water pollution by this industry and water needs (volumes and quality) impact hygiene and health.
+Pressures on water overuse and/or pollution (volumes and quality) impact hygiene and health.

 Water//food security nexus

 Water pollution does not recognise any border.
-Sea fishing possibilities are therefore reduced or spoiled by micro plastics.
-This means that fish e.g. in Africa are becoming more expensive reducing access to a key source of protein and therefore increasing health and development risks.
+Sea fishing possibilities are reduced or spoiled by micro-plastics.
+This means reduced access to a key source of protein.

-Negative domino effects can be cut thanks to our W2AREX® solutions bringing benefits and returns for all market participants and releasing pressure on non renewable resources.
+Negative domino effects can be cut thanks to the W2AREX® bringing benefits and returns for all market participants and releasing pressure on non renewable resources.

-In this example, the request for bio-cotton grown with bio-fertilisers and treated water from wastewater drives increased access to sanitation, to basic revenues and reduces pollution.
+In this example, the request for bio-cotton grown with bio-fertilisers and clean water from wastewater drives increased access to sanitation, to basic revenues and reduces pollution.

 Water Risks for some commodities